ERGO-Code/HiGHS/docs/src/installation.md

 ## Compile from source

 HiGHS uses CMake as build system, and requires at least version 3.15.
-Details about building from source using cmake can be found in `HiGHS/cmake/README.md`.
+Details about building from source using CMake can be found in `HiGHS/cmake/README.md`.

 ## Install via a package manager